nfagerlund/dw-dev-vagrant/README.md

 IDK if bridged mode networking is actually good to be using here (spoiler, probably not), but I never did figure out how to master virtualbox's multi-adapter whoopie-cushion tornado. ugh.
 Maybe later.

+## License(s)

+- Like I said, I vendored a lot of Puppet modules, so I guess I'm accidentally a distro now.
+They all ride under the terms of their original licenses, which are vendored right along with em.
+Mostly Apache 2, small GPL contingent, one Perl Artistic.
+- The stuff I wrote is all in the dw_dev module, which I'm making available under the Apache 2 licence.